100 Fun Things to Do in Chicago

 orange brick house| ©willie__

 Another of Frank Lloyd Wright's creations is the imposing Robie House.
 This is one of the most important architectural works of the 20th century and was built between 1908 and 1910.
-You can enter the site Monday through Friday, but you must book in advance.
+You can visit the site from Monday to Friday, but you must book in advance.

 The Robie House is also Wright's last prairie-style work and is considered a historic landmark in the United States.
 It is also a UNESCO World Heritage Site.
-By the way, the work has an approximate size of 18 x 55 meters, so it is quite large.
-And it is worth mentioning that inside there is a wheelchair for disabled people.
+Incidentally, the building measures approximately 18 x 55 meters, so it is quite spacious.
+It is worth noting that there are wheelchairs available inside for people with disabilities.

 52. Dance and drink with friends in Chicago's nightclubs